 Your fourth and last apprentice Jenny Nguyen told me, â€śIn the face of adversity, Kari continues to remain positive and understanding.
 She takes care of the ones around her.
 I genuinely owe her everything.â€ť

 Jenny is a very kind person and a great artist.
 She looks and only sees good in others.
 Jenny is hard on herself and always strives to do her best.
 She grew up fast in our shop and under the wing of Outer Limits.
-When we, my business partner Yvonne La and I, trained her, we tried to teach her the value of what she was learning.
+When my business partner Yvonne La and I trained Jenny, we tried to teach her the value of her learning.
 The value of not only the work she makes but those who came before her, her history.
 The value of kindness and the importance of doing her best job.
 Sheâ€™s doing great, and we are very proud of her.
 I appreciate all her kind words and hope that I can live up to them.

 Photos Â© Kari Barba